CHOSEN TO RULE (EXCERPT OF IT IS TIME FOR A REFORMATION OF CHRISTIAN THINKING)

 Judas apparently was called to be one of the Apostles of the Lamb.
 A deeper knowledge of God’s plan revealed him to be the “son of perdition [destruction].”
 God knew what Judas would do but Judas made the decision.
 Judas had every opportunity to have his name engraved in the foundations of the wall of the new Jerusalem.
 But Judas chose to allow Satan to enter him.

 We have been grafted on the good olive tree; but we can be removed from the tree, from Christ.
 Every aspect of salvation always is an opportunity!

-Behold therefore the goodness and severity of God: on them which fell, severity; but toward thee, goodness, if thou continue in his goodness: otherwise thou also shalt be cut off.
+Therefore consider the goodness and severity of God: on those who fell, severity; but toward you, goodness, if you continue in His goodness.
+Otherwise you also will be cut off.
 (Romans 11:22)

-"Thou also shalt be cut off."
+“You also will be cut off.”
 If only these words were preached regularly in every Christian assembling!
 How different the Christian witness would be!
 Instead we are assured repeatedly that we could never be cut off from Christ no matter what we do.

 The Words of Christ to the members of the seven churches of Asia prevent any fatalism, any spirit of inevitably on our part concerning our eternal destiny.

 “Remember therefore from where you have fallen; repent and do the first works, or else I will come to you quickly and remove your lampstand from its place—unless you repent.
 (Revelation 2:5)

 God has given us the opportunity and the grace to overcome, to be a member of the royal priesthood.
 It is up to us to cooperate with the Spirit of God in the fulfilling of our calling.
 The Day of Christ will reveal openly our secret choices.

 (“Chosen to Rule”, 3330-1)